cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 However, there are some things to consider.
-If you use many programs on your desktop and run them all at the same time, you will find that in up-to-date operating systems, you will find your self quickly out of memory.
-This is especially true if you use editors such as PyCharm , which we highly recommend.
+If you use many programs on your desktop and run them all at the same time, you will find that in up-to-date operating systems, you will find yourself quickly out of memory.
+This is especially true if you use editors such as PyCharm, which we highly recommend.
 Furthermore, as you likely have lots of disk access, make sure to use a fast HDD or better an SSD.

 A typical modern developer PC or Laptop has *16GB RAM* and an *SSD*.
 You can certainly do Python on a \$35-\$55 Raspberry PI, but you probably will not be able to run PyCharm.
-There are many alternative editors with less Memory footprint available.
+There are many alternative editors with less memory footprint available.

 ## Python 3.9

 Here we discuss how to install Python 3.9 or newer on your operating system.
 It is typically advantageous to use a newer version of python so you can leverage the latest features.
-PLease be aware that many operating systems come with older versions that may or may not work for you.
+Please be aware that many operating systems come with older versions that may or may not work for you.
 YOu always can start with the version that is installed and if you run into issues update later.

 ### Python 3.9 on macOS

 You want a number of useful tools on your macOS.
-This includes git, make and a c compiler.
-All this can be installed with Xcode whcih is available from
+This includes git, make, and a c compiler.
+All this can be installed with Xcode which is available from

 -   <https://apps.apple.com/us/app/xcode/id497799835>